L

 Important

 Featured Intelligence: Is the AMG M177 Reliable?
-The 4.0L Hot-V M177 is one of the most robust V8 engines Mercedes-AMG has ever produced.
+The 4.0L Hot-V M177 is one of the most reliable V8 engines Mercedes-AMG has ever produced.
 Structurally, it is immense, capable of 800hp+ on stock internals.
 However, it has a systemic oil separator failure ($10k repair) that can trigger a Rear Main Seal blowout.
 Aside from this specific seal issue, it is significantly more durable than its BMW S63 rival.

 M177 Platform Intelligence: C63, E63, G63, GT